 I can see progress written on the Hmong ladies’ face.
-And book keeping is carried out to track the sales for salary distribution, the main reason why i did not request for the book to removed as i shot this picture.
+And bookkeeping is carried out to track the sales for salary distribution, the main reason why I did not request for the book to be removed as I shot this picture.

 Ha Giang Local Cuisine